troclaux/notes/functional_programming.md

 ## first-class functions

-> in languages that support first-class functions, functions are treated as first-class citizens
+> functions that are treated as first-class citizens

 - first-class citizens are entities that can be:
 1. Created at runtime